 NLF: Boards must be aware that the new waiting list functionality in TX3C (KinderWait) will support the process of contacting parents on the waiting list.

 NLF: Boards must be aware that local waiting list priorities are not captured in TWIST and will not be a part of the data migration to TX3C.
-TWC will provide additional guidance to Boards on how TX3C manages third-priority groups and steps to transfer third priority waiting list information.
+TWC will provide additional guidance to Boards on how TX3C manages third-priority groups and steps to enter third-priority group information into TX3C .

 Redeterminations

-NLF: Boards must review redetermination policies and procedures and consider how the implementation of Phase 2, Release 1, will impact families whose redetermination date falls during the system suspension period, which is scheduled for June 25–30, 2024.
+NLF: Boards must review redetermination policies and procedures and consider how the implementation of Phase 2, Release 1, will impact families whose redetermination date falls during the system suspension period, which will take place in the last week of August 2024.
 Boards must extend the redetermination period for affected families.

 LF: Boards may also adjust redetermination dates that fall shortly before or after the system suspension period.
 Boards are encouraged to plan ahead for a backlog of both redeterminations and new applications and to consider the most efficient way to manage the workload.

-LF: Boards have flexibility to determine the amount of time to extend redeterminations that fall within the system suspension period.
+LF: Boards have flexibility to determine the amount of time to extend redeterminations affected by system transition activities.

 Eligibility Documentation Procedures